 Key GEO Strategies

-- Answer-first content structure - Lead with direct answers in the first few sentences
+- Answer-first content structure — Lead with direct answers in the first few sentences.
+AI systems extract the most relevant snippet, so front-load your value.

-- Clear heading hierarchy - Use H2/H3 tags that match user questions
+- Clear heading hierarchy — Use H2/H3 tags that match user questions.
+Headings like "What is X?" and "How does X work?" map directly to prompt patterns.

-- Extractable artifacts - Include lists, tables, and step-by-step instructions
+- Extractable artifacts — Include lists, tables, and step-by-step instructions.
+Structured data is easier for LLMs to parse and cite accurately.

-- Topic authority - Build comprehensive coverage through internal linking
+- Topic authority — Build comprehensive coverage through internal linking.
+A cluster of related pages signals depth to retrieval systems.

-- Content freshness - Update content regularly (AI systems favor recent information)
+- Content freshness — Update content regularly.
+AI systems with retrieval-augmented generation (RAG) favor recent, timestamped information.

 Why GEO Matters